Hot, Cold, and Combined Thermodynamic Exposure to Improve Sleep Quality Among Military Cadets

 - Yes

-Inclusion Criteria: * 18 - 30 years of age * Member of the Ranger Challenge group at The Citadel. * Access to a smartphone with access to appropriate app marketplace (Apple iOS 15, Android 8.0 or newer) and reliable data access. * Ability to access and operate Oura Ring application Exclusion Criteria: * Medical contraindications to continuous wearing of the Oura Ring. * Current diagnosis of neurological, cardiovascular, and/or sleep disorder.
+Inclusion Criteria 1\.
+18 - 30 years of age 2.
+Enrolled military cadet at the Citadel Military College.
+3. Access to a smartphone with access to appropriate app marketplace (Apple iOS 15, Android 8.0 or newer) and reliable data access.
+4\.
+Ability to access and operate Oura Ring application.
+Exclusion Criteria 1.
+Medical contraindications to continuous wearing of the Oura Ring.
+2. Current diagnosis of neurological conditions that impact vascular blood flow or the individual's ability to regulate temperature.
+3. History of cardio-vascular conditions or history of poor blood circulation.
+4. H…

 Interventions